Does Take Carl's Jr. EBT in 2026?

 Special Discount Programs for EBT Cardholders

-• Join the My Rewards Program: Sign up for the free rewards program through the app.
+Join the My Rewards Program: Sign up for the free rewards program on the Carl's Jr. app.
 You can get a free sandwich with a minimum $1 purchase and earn points on every dollar you spend.

-• Take Advantage of Combo Deals: Ordering a combo meal is often cheaper than buying items separately.
-Family bundles can also offer significant savings, even for one person with a large appetite.
+Take Advantage of Combo Deals: Ordering a combo meal is often cheaper than buying items separately.
+Family bundles can also be a great value, even for one person with a large appetite.

-• Complete Receipt Surveys: Hold on to your receipt to complete the customer survey.
-Doing so will give you a code for a free item, like fries or a drink, on your next visit.
+Complete Receipt Surveys: Always ask for your receipt.
+You can complete a short survey to get a validation code for a free item, like fries or a drink, on your next visit.

-• Follow Social Media and Email Lists: Sign up for the email newsletter or text alerts.
-You will receive exclusive coupons, promotions, and news about menu items directly from the company.
+Follow Social Media and Email Lists: Sign up for the weekly email newsletter or text alerts.
+You will receive exclusive coupons, promotions, and information about new menu items directly.

 Track Your Real-Time EBT Balance and Earn Cash Back on SNAP

-Benny is a free app that lets you track your SNAP and EBT Cash balance instantly.
-You can also get 1-3% cash back on SNAP purchases at stores like Carl's Jr., Target, Walmart, Kroger, 7-Eleven, and more.
+Benny is a free app that lets you check your SNAP and EBT Cash balance in real time.
+You can also earn 1-3% cash back on SNAP purchases at Carl's Jr. and other stores like Target, Walmart, Kroger, and 7-Eleven.

-Getting started is simple.
-Link your EBT card to the Benny app.
-After you shop, just scan your receipt to get cashback on SNAP-eligible items the same day.
+To start earning, link your EBT card to the app.
+After you shop, just scan your receipt with Benny.
+You'll receive cashback for your SNAP-eligible items the same day.

 Download Benny to take control of your spending and get more out of your EBT benefits.